 New traceless hydrazone linkers for solid-phase synthesis

-Range of linkers, which have been used in solid-phase synthesis, differ from functional group incorporated to target compounds, chemical stability and conditions for cleavage of final compounds from solid-phase.
+Range of linkers which have been used in solid-phase synthesis differ in functional group incorporated to target compounds, chemical stability and conditions for cleavage of final compounds from solid-phase.
 The desired compound can be cleaved e.g. by acid or base, hydrogenolytically, enzymatically, etc. The conditions used for cleavage then cannot be used for transformation of compound immobilized on solid support.
-Thus development of new types of linker can bring new possibilities for solid phase synthesis in terms of reaction conditions and structure of final compounds.
+Thus, the development of new types of linkers can bring new possibilities for solid phase synthesis in terms of reaction conditions and structure of final compounds.

-Till now, the range of traceless linkers for solid phase synthesis was developed.
+Till now, a range of traceless linkers for solid phase synthesis have been developed.
 However, all of them suffer from important drawback.
-The use of silyl and germanium linkers is limited for neutral and basic conditions; sulfone linkers are very stable but cleavage is accomplished by costly organometallic agents.
-Hydrazone linkers described previously are then cleaved by drastic conditions (strong oxidation agent, heating) which together with low yield limited their potential applications.
-On the other hand, our developed hydrazone linker is stable enough to perform broad spectrum of chemical transformations of organic fragment, which can be finally cleaved from solid support under mild conditions.
+The use of silyl and germanium linkers is limited for neutral and basic conditions; sulfone linkers are very stable, but cleavage is accomplished by costly organometallic agents.
+Hydrazone linkers described previously are then cleaved by drastic conditions (strong oxidation agent, heating) which together with low yield limit their potential applications.
+On the other hand, our developed hydrazone linker is stable enough to perform a broad spectrum of chemical transformations of organic fragment, which can be finally cleaved from solid support under mild conditions.

 Exclusive/non-exclusive license to the patent, related know-how and data.

 Institute of Molecular and Translational Medicine, Faculty of Medicine and Dentistry, Palacky University, Olomouc.